Mary Jane Veloso drug smuggling case: Release from prison & repatriation to the Philippines

 On 16 December 2024, Indonesian Ministry of Immigration and Correction official Sohibur Rachman confirmed that Veloso had been transferred to Pondok Bambu prison in the Duren Sawit district of Jakarta in preparation for her repatriation, in the expectation that she would return to the Philippines a couple of days later via a Cebu Pacific flight departing around midnight from Soekarno-Hatta International Airport.
 On the morning of 18 December 2024, Veloso arrived at Ninoy Aquino International Airport in Manila, where she was immediately taken into custody by the Bureau of Corrections and transported to the Correctional Institution for Women.
 After processing by prison guards and undergoing a medical examination, Veloso was then granted a short visit with her family, where she was reunited with her parents and her two children.
-As capital punishment in the Philippines was abolished in 2006, Veloso's death sentence was automatically commuted to life imprisonment upon arrival, however the Department of Justice announced that an application for remission on her sentence or to grant full clemency would be seriously considered by the Philippine government.
+As capital punishment in the Philippines was abolished in 2006, Veloso's death sentence was automatically commuted to reclusión perpetua upon arrival, however the Department of Justice announced that an application for remission on her sentence or to grant full clemency would be seriously considered by the Philippine government.

 Campaign to grant clemency

 On 4 July 2025, Veloso’s relatives, along with civil society groups such as Churches Witnessing with Migrants, Migrante International, the United Church of Christ in the Philippines, and Caritas Philippines, marched to Malacañang Palace to submit a petition appealing for Mary Jane's immediate pardon and release from prison.
-The appeal, which was signed by more than 13,000 supporters, urged President Ferdinand Marcos Jr to grant clemency before his upcoming State of the Nation Address on 28 July 2025.
+The appeal, which was signed by more than 13,000 supporters, urged President Bongbong Marcos to grant clemency before his upcoming State of the Nation Address on 28 July 2025.
 Palace Press officer Claire Castro was later quoted as saying that the appeal would "likely receive a positive response".
-Veloso’s relatives again appealed for clemency in late October 2025 while submitting a petition to the Supreme Court of the Philippines asking for a request to speed up the trial process of Maria Cristina Sergio and Julius Lacanilao so as she could testrify against them.
+Veloso’s relatives again appealed for clemency in late October 2025 while submitting a petition to the Supreme Court of the Philippines asking for a request to speed up the trial process of Maria Kristina Sergio and Julius Lacanilao so as she could testify against them.

 On the 14 November 2025, the National Union of People’s Lawyers (NUPL) submitted a petition for habeas corpus on Veloso’s behalf to the Supreme Court of the Philippines, arguing that there was no legal basis for her to remain in prison and demanding that the Philippine government substantiate the legality of her continued incarceration at the Correctional Institution for Women in Manila.
 Other legal arguments put forth in the 19 page petition included: